addisonschultz/onepage/contributing.md

 The `pages` directory in `src` is where each page of the website lives.
 To create a new page, add a `.js` file with the name of the url slug you want this page to appear under (i.e. `page1.js`).

+Keep all styles in the file, or inline with your components.
+See [`src/components/pages/link`](src/components/pages/link) for an example.

 ### `src/components`

 The `components` directory in `src` is where any or all components you need for a page should live.
 To organize the components better, add new components to a folder under your name. (i.e. [`src/components/addison`](src/components/addison/))